-Principle 4 - Services Standards met
+Principle 4 - Services Standards not all met

+The pharmacy obtains its medicines from reputable suppliers.
+It mostly stores them securely and makes regular checks to ensure that they are still suitable for supply.
+But the pharmacy does not always store its controlled drugs appropriately and in accordance with legal requirements.
+The pharmacy does not make adequate checks that medicines requiring refrigeration are stored appropriately.
 The pharmacy team make sure that people with different needs can access its various services.
 The pharmacy supplies medicines safely to people with appropriate advice to ensure they are used correctly.
 Team members take steps to identify people prescribed high-risk medicines to ensure that they are given additional information.
-The pharmacy obtains its medicines from reputable suppliers.
-It generally stores them securely and makes regular checks to ensure that they are still suitable for supply.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.